BugiDev/react-native-calendar-strip/README.md

 The `scrollable` prop was introduced in 2.0.0 and features a bi-directional infinite scroller.
 It recycles days using RecyclerListView, shifting the dates as the ends are reached.
 The Chrome debugger can cause issues with this updating due to a [RN setTimeout bug](https://github.com/facebook/react-native/issues/4470).
 To prevent date shifts at the ends of the scroller, set the `minDate` and `maxDate` range to a year or less.

 The refactor to support `scrollable` introduced internal changes to the `CalendarDay` component.
-Users of the `dayComponent` prop may need to adjust their custom day component to accomomdate the props passed to it.
+Users of the `dayComponent` prop may need to adjust their custom day component to accommodate the props passed to it.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/6295083/82712731-54a98780-9c4e-11ea-9076-eddf0b756239.gif" alt="">